I breathe in.

 I breathe out.
 For desired results, repeat 17'280 times per 24 hours.

 Until I hit 70, I count.
 For desired results, repeat 70 times per minute.
 Repeat 4'200 times per hour.
 A total of 100'800 times per day.
 Since I've been here, I have taken 32'536'000 lungs of air.
 My heart has slammed against my chest 183'960'000 times.
-And I have listened to what feels like an eternity screams echoing through the halls of my secret prison every night.
+And I have listened to what feels like an eternity of screams echoing through the halls of my secret prison every night.
 There is no hope in a place without light.
-No light, no air, no air to breathe in, nothing to breathe out.
+No light, no air, nothing to breathe in, nothing to breathe out.
 My fingers skim the contours of my face.
 Approximately 1'825 days I have gone without seeing myself.
 60 months.
 5 years.
 The colors of my eyes are unknown to me.
 If I saw them by chance, I might mistake them for grey, as I haven't witnessed a color of anything but violence since I got here.
 Here, where is here?
 Here is nowhere.
 Nowhere you would ever want to be.
 Maybe we are the lucky ones though; the ones with a warm meal to put in our bellies, even if there is but one a day.
 A day.
 A last day.
 My last day.
 Today I will leave this icy cell, so I've been told.
 My throat is coarse from the absence of words.
 Words I have not spoken in most of my 5 years.
 We do not speak here; we are not permitted to.
 There are cameras everywhere in this place.
-I could not see them at first, but I trained my eyes after the first few times I got in trouble.
+I could not see them at first, but with practice, you begin to see more clearly the small cracks and holes the make way for miniscule lenses.
 The utterance of a word.
 The tickle of a moment releasing itself through your lips.
 It is a crime here; when they hear you, they punish you.
 I don't remember much from the first time, but the second; I remember that.
 I'm sorry, I had whispered.
 To whoever might've been watching over me.
 My mistake.
 My heels bled raw from being dragged across the stone floor.

 The next day